 And finally, we know it is stressful and frustrating to have a boiler not working, but it’s not worth accidentally causing more problems which could end up costing you more money in repairs or a replacement, or worse yet, cause an accident.

-Ultimately, working on a boiler is something that should not be taken lightly and, particularly when working within the outer casing, should always be left to a gas certified engineer who knows exactly what they’re doing and can test why there is no power to your boiler in a safe and professional way.
+Ultimately, working on a boiler is something that should not be taken lightly and, particularly when working inside of the boiler, should always be left to a gas certified engineer who knows exactly what they’re doing and can test why there is no power to your boiler in a safe and professional way.